snotskie/ttrpg/md/index.md

 <!-- _class: rules -->

 - **Actions:** Each round during your turn, you may only take one action, chosen from the set of actions available for that Endeavors.
 Some actions use your current roll, and some ignore it.
 The GM may limit the actions you can choose from in certain situations.
-- **Movement:** Endeavors use a number line to track character positions, scores, progress towards goals, or so on.
-This number line begins at $0$ and goes up as high as needed.
-The Endeavor's setup instructions will describe where characters begin on the number line, and its actions will describe when and how you move.
+- **Movement:** Endeavors use a "track", represented as a number line, to record character positions, scores, progress towards goals, or so on.
+This track begins at $0$ and goes up as high as needed.
+The Endeavor's setup instructions will describe where characters begin on the track, and its actions will describe when and how you move.
 - **Group Movement:** If a group moves together an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.
 - **Special Actions:** Some actions have the `Special Action` label.
 Special actions cannot be used during the round.
 Instead, at the end of the round after all normal actions are complete, whoever has the highest current roll chooses a special action to perform, with the GM resolving ties.
 Then the next round begins and new rolls are made.
-- **Buttons:** Endeavors add a number of buttons to the number line.
+- **Buttons:** Endeavors add a number of buttons to the track.
 There are two types of buttons, personal and global.
 Personal buttons can only be activated by the character who added them, whereas global buttons can be activated by any character.
 If an Endeavor uses buttons, it will describe how each is activated and the effect that happens as a result.

 ---
 <!-- _class: rules -->